EricssonResearch/calvin-base/calvin/examples/weather/readme.md

     $ csruntime --host localhost localweather.calvin

 The default is Stockholm, Sweden but this is configurable (for obvious reasons.)
-The file `attributes.json` sets the location of the runtime to London:
+The file `attributes.json` sets the locality (location) of the runtime to London:

     $ csruntime --host localhost localweather.calvin --attr-file attributes.json